Intro

 -- do not have a Monoid instance!

-λ> (First (Just 3), (*10)) <*> (First (Just 4), 20)
+> (First (Just 3), (*10)) <*> (First (Just 4), 20)

-(First {getFirst = Just 3}, 200)
+λFirst {getFirst = Just 3}, 200)

--- but specifying a Monoid, even one that chooses one or the other
+(-- but specifying a Monoid, even one that chooses one or the other

 -- instead of combining them, is a-OK!

-Left unsaid here is that there is already a monoid operation merging or unifying the (,) portion of the structure.
+portion of the structure.
 But it must be so because we need to add a constraint to let us combine the other portion of the structure.
-The difference is that (,) is not polymorphic, so we already know how to monoidally combine two of those; the a is polymorphic, so we don’t know how until it is applied to a concrete type.
+The difference is that (,)

 An applicative functor is a functor over some type.
 When we know what type we’re talking about, then we already know which monoid to rely on to collapse two layers of constructor.
 But when there’s a polymorphic parameter, we can’t know in advance how to merge those values.
-We add the constraint to ensure that, for any a, we at least know there is a way.
-You don’t see the constraint added explicitly for sum types such as Either because the standard applicative functors don’t merge two (or more) a values inside a Left constructor.
+We add the constraint to ensure that, for any a

-We’ll look more at sum types next, and the next post in this series will look at an Either type that does require a (Semigroup, in this case) constraint on the a values because it does merge them instead of returning only one.
+We’ll look more at sum types next, and the next post in this series will look at an Either

 Sum type applicatives

-There is no explicit Monoid constraint on most Applicative instances, and you do not usually have to consider how the f types will be merged when you write an Applicative instance.
+instance.
 Perhaps we can understand why it can be implicit from McBride and Paterson’s phrasing: a monoid induces an applicative functor – the monoid gives rise to the applicative functor.
 Knowing which monoid we’re talking about it is enough.

-With tuples, the accumulation of structure is made explicit to the degree that we can’t accumulate the a portion of the type structure without specifying that there be a Monoid instance for whatever type it is, but the monoidal merging of the (,) portion of the structure is left implicit.
+With tuples, the accumulation of structure is made explicit to the degree that we can’t accumulate the a

-But a typical instance for a sum type does not need a Monoid (or Semigroup) constraint:
+But a typical instance for a sum type does not need a Monoid

 data Maybe a = Nothing | Just a